OxygenCobalt/Auxio/info/ADDITIONS.md

 ## New Customizations/Options

 While I do like adding new behavior/UI customizations, these will be looked at more closely as certain additions can cause harm to the apps UI/UX while not providing alot of benefit.
-These tend to be accpeted however.
+These tend to be accepted however.

 ## Feature Addtions and UI Changes